 Specifically, we are an IT outsourced support business that draws its workforce from groups of people who are for whatever reason distant from traditional recruitment pools.

-A social enterprise is a business that looks to make a profit, like any business does, but any profit made is reinvested to create positive social change, as opposed to enriching shareholders.
+A social enterprise is a business that looks to make a profit, like any business does, but profits are reinvested in othre social projects in order to create positive social change, as opposed to enriching shareholders.